ellcub/geoiplumen/README.md

 MySQL's LOAD DATA INFILE is used.
 This gives much faster loading than looping through the CSV line by line for example.

 #### Indexes
-Indexes have been added to the columns we search on for faster searches
+Indexes have been added to the columns we search on for faster searches.